verfriemelt-dot-org/slides/faster/parts/40-git-and-fzf/20-fzf-for-each-ref.md

 . . .

-but remote branches are missing. so we need to get them too
+remote branches are missing. so we need to get them too

 ```bash
 $ git fetch --all